dogukanteber/vector/README.md

-# vector
+# VECTOR

-A basic clone of std::vector
+A copy of std::vector

+## DISCLAIMER

+This project is done for educational purposes.
+It is not an alterantive for the standard vector implementation.